kgjerde/corporaexplorer/README.md

 the same website is available [here](https://figshare.com/s/fcd93f6f93bb23be3bb1).<sup>[1](#footnote1)</sup>

-### B. Text collections that are not organised by dates
+### B. Text collections that are not organised by date

 There are far more corpora that lack dates than that have them,<sup>[2](#footnote2)</sup> and it is simple to create a